 In recent years free, on line journals, many of them open access and peer-reviewed, have begun to both challenge and complement traditional academic publishing.
 This is a welcome development and IAMCR is developing a resource on its website with links to journals in the field of media and communications.
+Unless otherwise mentioned, these journals are not affiliated with IAMCR.

 Please send your suggestions for journals to include and help develop this service for IAMCR members and the media and communication research community at large.
 Please include the journal title, publisher, URL and a brief description.